enveng-group/fork-web-app/SECURITY.md

 ## Supported Versions

-The following versions of Obligation Register are currently being maintained with security updates:
+The following versions of Web-App are currently being maintained with security updates:

 | Version | Supported          |
 | ------- | ------------------ |